Share the Love for the Kids Home Tour 2019

 Wild Wednesdays

 Join Charlotte Harbor Environmental Center, 10941 Burnt Store Road, Punta Gorda, for great films and great company during its Wild Wednesdays.
 Guests enjoy a nature-themed film followed by lively discussion led by a Master Naturalist.
 Film topics vary and include focuses such as plants, animals and conservation.
-The next Wild Wednesday program is today, showing National Geographic — Everglades.
+The next Wild Wednesday program is Jan.
+16, showing “Planet Earth II – Jungles.”
+“Planet Earth II” is a breath-taking British nature documentary series narrated by Sir David Attenborough.
 Due to popularity, there will be two showings for all January, February, and March films: 10:30 a.m. and 1:30 p.m.
 For more information, call 941-575-5435.

-The Florida Guardian Ad Litem program supports volunteers who advocate for the best interests of children in Charlotte County who have been abused, neglected or abandoned by the adults in their life.
-If you are interested in being a champion for the children in your community, attend a one-hour orientation at the GAL office 18500 Murdock Circle, Bldg.
-B, Suite 203.
-Orientation will be held from noon to 1 p.m. on Jan.
-14. Open to all full-time residents at least 21 years of age with 8 to 10 hours monthly to volunteer on their own schedule with staff support and free training.
-For more information or to sign up for orientation call, 941-613-3233.

 Veterans Chorus seeking voices